19-22 March 2026

 For many people volunteering can be rewarding in its own right, and if you are a runner, It is also a great way to give back to the running community.

-If you volunteer at #AfricasWildestUltra, you will also be rewarded - with cool crew kit and free entries to races (as well as long days, hard work and very little sleep).
+If you volunteer at #AfricasWildestUltra, you will also be rewarded - with cool crew kit and discounted entries to races (as well as long days, hard work and very little sleep).